kimgoetzke/randolf/README.md

 - `Win` + `Left`/`Top`/`Right`/`Down` - move the cursor to the closest window in the direction of the arrow key (and highlight the window) or to the center of the window-free monitor, if it exists.
 - `Win` + `q` - close the active window.
+- Configure an arbitrary number of hotkeys for launching applications (e.g. `Win` + `f` to launch Firefox) via the configuration file.

 My goal for this project was to implement some key window navigation concepts from [my Linux configuration](https://github.com/kimgoetzke/nixos-config) for Windows, offering an experience,